ansys/pymechanical/doc/source/getting_started/wsl.rst

-On Windows 10, you can use the `wsl-windows-toolbar-launcher <https://github.com/cascadium/wsl-windows-toolbar-launcher#firewall-rules/>`_ package to launching Linux native applications directly from Windows with the standard Windows toolbar.
+On Windows 10, you can use the `wsl-windows-toolbar-launcher <https://github.com/cascadium/wsl-windows-toolbar-launcher#firewall-rules/>`_ package to launch Linux native applications directly from Windows with the standard Windows toolbar.
 Because the toolbar in Windows 11 differs, the README file for this package explains how to run Microsoft's `PowerToys <https://github.com/microsoft/PowerToys>`_ package instead.